Partially hyperbolic flows on flat vector bundles with an application to complete affine manifolds: Introduction

 \subsection{Acknowledgments}

 We thank Michael Kapovich for various help with geometric group theory and coarse geometry.
 This article began with some discussions with Michael Kapovich during the conference honoring the 60th birthday of William Goldman at the University of Maryland, College Park, in 2016.
 We thank Jeffrey Danciger and Florian Stecker for help with the $P$-Anosov properties, which yielded the main idea for the proof of Theorem \ref{thm:main2}.
-We also thank Herbert Abels, Richard Canary, Virginie Charette, Todd Drumm, William Goldman, Fran\c{c}ois Gu\'eritaud, Fanny Kassel, Andr\'es Sambarino, Nicholas Tholozan, and Konstantinos Tsouvalas for various discussions helpful for this paper.
-We also thank BIRS, Banff, Canada, and KIAS, Seoul, where some of this work was done. \red{This paper is a joint work with Kapovich in the beginning and Danciger and Stecker later.
-Unfortunately, they did not wish to join as coauthors for various reasons. }
+We also thank Herbert Abels, Richard Canary, Virginie Charette, Todd Drumm, William Goldman, Fran\c{c}ois Gu\'eritaud, Fanny Kassel, Andr\'es Sambarino, Nicholas Tholozan, and Konstantinos Tsouvalas for various discussions helpful to this paper.
+We also thank BIRS, Banff, Canada, and KIAS, Seoul, where some of this work was done.
+This paper is a joint work with Kapovich in the beginning and Danciger and Stecker later.
+Unfortunately, they did not wish to join as coauthors for various reasons.
+Also, we used OpenAI to assist us with writing and Google Gemini to find related results and papers.